Andreas K. Engel

-Andreas Karl Engel (born 7 January 1961) is a German neuroscientist.
-He is the director of the Department of Neurophysiology and Pathophysiology at the University Medical Center Hamburg-Eppendorf (UKE).
+Andreas Karl Engel (born 1961) is a German neuroscientist.
+He serves as the director of the Department of Neurophysiology and Pathophysiology at the University Medical Center Hamburg-Eppendorf (UKE).

-Life
+Education

-Andreas Engel studied medicine and philosophy at Saarland University, Homburg, at the Technical University of Munich, and at the Goethe University Frankfurt in Germany.
-After his medical exams (German Staatsexamen), he received his Doctor of Medicine (Dr. med.) from the Technical University Munich in 1987.
+Engel studied medicine and philosophy at Saarland University in Homburg, at the Technical University of Munich, and Goethe University Frankfurt in Germany.
+Following completion of his medical licensing examination (German Staatsexamen), he received his Doctor of Medicine (Dr. med.) from the Technical University of Munich in 1987.

+Career

-In 1987–1995 Engel was a post-doctoral fellow with Wolf Singer at the Max Planck Institute for Brain Research, Frankfurt, Germany.
-From 1996-2000, Engel headed a research group at the Max Planck Institute for Brain Research which was funded by the Heisenberg Program of the German Research Foundation (DFG).
-Between fall 1997 and summer 1998, he also was affiliated as a Daimler-Benz Fellow to the Berlin Institute for Advanced Study.
+From 1987–1995, Engel worked as a post-doctoral fellow with Wolf Singer at the Max Planck Institute for Brain Research in Frankfurt, Germany.
+Between 1996-2000, he led a research group at the Max Planck Institute for Brain Research funded by the Heisenberg Program of the German Research Foundation (DFG).
+From fall 1997 to summer 1998, he also held an affiliation as a Daimler-Benz Fellow at the Berlin Institute for Advanced Study.

-From 2000-2002, he worked at the Jülich Research Centre as head of the Cellular Neurobiology Group at the Institute for Medicine.
-In 2002, he was appointed to the Chair of Neurophysiology at the UKE.
-Engel is a member of the Academy of Sciences and Humanities in Hamburg.
-Since 2011, he is the coordinator of Collaborative Research Centre SFB 936 "Multi-Site Communication in the Brain" (with C. Gerloff, Dept. of Neurology, UKE).
+From 2000-2002, Engel worked at the Jülich Research Centre as head of the Cellular Neurobiology Group at the Institute for Medicine.
+In 2002, he was appointed to the Chair of Neurophysiology at UKE.
+He is a member of the Academy of Sciences and Humanities in Hamburg, and a member of the German National Academy of Sciences Leopoldina.
+From 2011 to 2023, he has served as coordinator of Collaborative Research Centre SFB 936 "Multi-Site Communication in the Brain" (with C. Gerloff, Dept. of Neurology, UKE).